PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:55:22
+Last updated: 2024-04-02 19:55:55
-Random Quote: He who lives in harmony with himself lives in harmony with the universe. - Marcus Aurelius
+Random Quote: To have much learning and skill, to be well-trained in discipline, and good in speech — this is the highest blessing. - The Buddha